a1oysio/python-agridata/README.md

 # AgriData

-`agridata` is a lightweight Python wrapper for the European Commission's AgriData API.
+`agridata` is a unofficial lightweight Python wrapper for the European Commission's AgriData API.
 It exposes the various API categories as Python classes with convenient methods for each available service.